Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 How much does car insurance decrease at age 25?

-Based on 2026 data, the average drop from age 24 to age 25 for full coverage is roughly 8–12%, or approximately $150–$462 per year depending on your insurer and location.
-Bankrate's 2026 data specifically shows a drop from $3,870 at age 24 to $3,408 at age 25 — a $462 annual reduction.
-Over the full stretch from age 20 to 25, cumulative savings can exceed 30–40% for drivers who maintain clean records.
+According to 2026 data from ValuePenguin, the average rate drop from age 24 to 25 is approximately 11%, translating to roughly $390 in annual savings on a standalone policy.
+The savings vary by insurer: State Farm drops ~13%, Progressive ~11%, GEICO ~7%, and USAA ~4% at the age-25 milestone.
+Over the full stretch from age 20 to 25, cumulative savings can reach approximately 40% for drivers who maintain clean records.
 However, violations, accidents, or coverage lapses can delay or eliminate these savings entirely.

 What cars are cheapest to insure for young drivers?

-Compact SUVs like the Honda CR-V ($2,200/year), Subaru Outback ($1,900–$2,200/year), and Mazda CX-5 (~$1,900–$2,000/year) offer the lowest insurance rates for young drivers due to strong safety ratings, low repair costs, and reduced theft risk.
-Compact sedans like the Toyota Corolla and Honda Civic are also solid affordable options.
-The MINI Cooper is a consistent standout for younger drivers due to its strong safety ratings and moderate performance.
+The Honda CR-V and Buick Envista are among the most affordable to insure at around $1,932/year for full coverage.
+The MINI Cooper ($1,867–$2,305/year), Subaru Forester ($2,000/year), and Subaru Outback ($1,956–$2,322/year) also offer excellent insurance value due to strong safety ratings, low repair costs, and reduced theft risk.
+Compact sedans like the Toyota Corolla and Honda Civic are solid affordable alternatives.
 Avoid sports cars, luxury vehicles, or high-performance models that can increase insurance costs by $2,000–$4,000 annually compared to practical alternatives.

 What discounts can young adults get on car insurance?

-Young adults can access good student discounts (10–25% off for a B average or better), distant student discounts for college students living 100+ miles from home without regular vehicle access, and driver training discounts (5–20% for completing approved courses).
-Additional savings come from safe driving telematics programs like GEICO DriveEasy and State Farm Drive Safe & Save (up to 30–40%), multi-policy bundling with renters insurance (5–25% off), low mileage discounts, and safety feature discounts.
-Stacking multiple discounts can reduce premiums by 40% or more, potentially saving young drivers $1,500–$2,500 annually compared to base rates.
+Young adults can access good student discounts of 10–25% (up to 17% at Nationwide and 15% at State Farm for a B average or better), distant student discounts of 14–30% for college students living 100+ miles from home, and driver training discounts up to 20–25% depending on the insurer.
+Additional savings come from safe driving telematics programs like Progressive Snapshot and Allstate Drivewise (up to 40% off), GEICO DriveEasy (up to 25%), multi-policy bundling with renters insurance (5–25% off), and low mileage discounts for under 7,500–10,000 miles/year.
+Stacking multiple discounts can reduce premiums by 40–50% or more, potentially saving young drivers $1,500–$2,500 annually compared to base rates.

 Compare Car Insurance Rates in Ohio